 |155 °F / 68 °C||Well-done (More chewy)|

 It’s best to cook the duck breast in the warm water bath for 1.5 hours to 2 hours.
 You can take it out after 1 hour if you are in a hurry, or cook it for as long as 4 hours.
-If cook from frozen duck breasts, add half an hour to the cooking time.
+If cooking from frozen duck breasts, you’ll need to add half an hour to the cooking time.

 How to serve sous vide duck breast?

 Serve the breast with potatoes or green vegetables, thinly slice the meat and drizzle with red wine sauce or berry sauce.
 I’d pair it with:

 If You Like This Recipe Try Out These Sous Vide Recipes